 Begin by assigning specific organizer templates, such as Compare Characters, along with a specific task.
 You can also assign templates that help students further classify objects and ideas by pros and cons, facts and opinions, and even causes and effects.

 As students grow in their analytical skills, empower them to use organizers on their own.
-Students can open graphic organizer templates by browsing the Templates folder at their Wixie home page or doing a keyword search.
+Students can open graphic organizer templates by browsing the Templates library at their Wixie home page or doing a keyword search.

 As they get more sophisticated with their use of graphic organizers to compare and sort information and visualize their thinking, encourage students to open a blank Wixie page and create their own graphic organizers, using a combination of text objects, images, painted connections, and images.
 Students can find a set of symbols by selecting the Image button on the toolbar and then navigating to the Mind Maps folder at the Stickers tab.